 Code Cause Solution P2 Unusual low pressure on suction line Close valve A immediately.
 Push BS3 to reset.
 Check following items before retrying autocharge procedure: Check if the gas side stop valve is opened correctly.
 Check if the valve of the refrigerant cylinder is opened.
 Check if the air inlet and outlet of the indoor unit are not obstructed.
 PB Freeze-up prevention indoor unit Close valve A immediately.
 Push BS3 to reset.
 Retry autocharge procedure.
 E-2 Indoor unit is out of temperature range for leak detection operation Retry when ambient conditions are satisfied.
 E-3 Outdoor unit is out of temperature range for leak detection operation Retry when ambient conditions are satisfied.
-E-5 Indicates an indoor unit which is not compatible with leak detection functionality is installed (e.g., RA DX indoor unit, Hydrobox,) Refer to requirements to be able to execute leak detection operation.
 Other malfunction code Close valve A immediately.
-Confirm the malfunction code and take corresponding action, "10.2 Solving problems based on error codes" on page 52.
+Confirm the malfunction code and take corresponding action, "10.2 Solving problems based on error codes" on page 46.